 8. When do we collect personal data?

-- When a business becomes a member we collect contact details that identify the appropriate individuals for us to contact within the member business.
+- When a business becomes a member or customer we collect contact details that identify the appropriate individuals for us to contact within the business.

 - As a security check when member businesses login to their membership account.